 An encouraging counterpoint to the 17-year-old's call was that of Adam Lallana.
 At 24, the Southampton captain fits the bill exactly of a player who is young enough to play a part for many years to come but has done the work at club level to prepare himself for international duty first.

 Over three increasingly impressive seasons, Lallana has polished his game, blossoming into a player clearly far above Championship level, and matured enough to earn the skipper's armband at St Mary’s Stadium.
-He offers freshness to England but is also a complete player, a ready-made option for Hodgson.
+He offers freshness to England but also a complete player, a ready-made option for Hodgson.

 So why, when Frank Lampard gets a knock, does Shelvey get the nod?
 Lallana goes forgotten and Leon Osman, another unsung player in a similar position to the Liverpool youngster, is overlooked once again as well.